Gemba/skyscraper/docs/SCRAPINGMODULES.md

   - `Skyscraper -p fba -s mobygames <SINGLE FILE TO SCRAPE>`
   - `Skyscraper -p fba -s mobygames --startat <FILE TO START AT> --endat <FILE TO END AT>`

-MobyGames.
-What can I say.
-If you haven't heard about this database before you've been missing out.
-It's one of the best and oldest games databases on the internet.
-You'll probably come across references to MobyGames on other sites when searching for retro games.
-There's a reason for that - it's that good.
+MobyGames APIv2 imposes more limits than APIv1.
+Not only you will need a payed subscription (to get an API key), but even with the entry-level (=Hobbyist) subscription you cannot scrape the same data as with APIv1.
+These are the
+limitations:

+- Release date will contain only the first release date worldwde with Hobbyist API subscription.
+- Age Recommendation, Rating, Maximum of Players, Video and release date per platform require an APIv2 Bronze subscription or higher.

+Skyscraper supporting anything else than a Hobbyist subscription is very unlikely.
+It is saddening to see the service of MobyGames degrading after the acquisition by Atari SA.

-There's a caveat to the module as it requires a subscription to get an API key, but you get well curated game information especially for hard to find titles.
-Examine the possible options: https://www.mobygames.com/api/subscribe/.
-Once you have obtained an API key add it to the [userCreds](CONFIGINI.md#usercreds) configuration (without any colon) in the [mobygames] INI section.
+However, once you have obtained an API key (starting with `moby_...`) add it to the [userCreds](CONFIGINI.md#usercreds) configuration (without any colon) in the `[mobygames]` INI-file section.

 ### IGDB